All resources

 Practical Applications of IF Function (With Examples)

 The IF formula in Google Sheets is a powerful tool for transforming data management and reporting.
-This chapter explores real-world applications, showing how to use it for tasks like managing inventory, tracking project milestones, and analyzing financial data.
+This chapter explores real-world applications, showing how to use it for tasks like managing inventory, tracking project milestones, analyzing financial data.
+You can also use the IF function to analyze sales data for reporting and performance evaluation.

 Using the IF Function and Numerical Values